PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Experiments

 \subsection{The Tightening of Performance Certificates}

 Figure~\ref{fig:pac_bayes} reveals the most compelling aspect of our results: the PAC-Bayesian bounds consistently tighten throughout training, tracking the improvement in learned policies.
-In HalfCheetah, the bounds become informative within 100\textit{k} steps and continue tightening as performance improves, demonstrating that our certificates provide genuine confidence estimates rather than vacuous guarantees, without hindering learning.
-Hopper exhibits similar bound evolution, though with slower convergence reflecting its increased complexity.
-Particularly noteworthy is the bounds' behavior during performance fluctuations: they appropriately widen during periods of high variance while tightening when performance stabilizes (e.g., HalfCheetah between 100\textit{k} and 200\textit{k} steps).
-This stability stems from our decaying moving average prior updates, which prevent KL explosion in early stages; without this mechanism, KL explosion hinders learning by pulling the posterior back toward the prior rather than allowing improvement.
+In HalfCheetah, the bounds become informative within 100\textit{k} steps and continue tightening as performance improves, demonstrating that our certificates provide genuine confidence estimates for high-performing policies rather than vacuous guarantees.
+Particularly noteworthy is the bounds' behavior during performance fluctuations: they appropriately widen during periods of high variance whilst tightening when performance stabilizes (e.g., HalfCheetah between 100\textit{k} and 200\textit{k} steps).
+This stability stems from decaying moving average prior updates, which prevent KL explosion in early stages; without this mechanism, KL explosion hinders learning by pulling the posterior back towards the prior rather than allowing improvement.

-Ant presents the most challenging test case due to its 3D dynamics and large state space.
-Even here, our bounds remain meaningful throughout training, tightening during improvement periods (within 500\textit{k} steps) and providing conservative estimates during temporary performance drops (between 800\textit{k} and 900\textit{k} steps).
-The bounds capture the qualitative behavior predicted by our theory: environments with slower mixing yield more gradual certificate improvement.
+Hopper, Walker2d (Figure~\ref{fig:complete_analysis_appendix}), and Ant exhibit similar bound evolution, with certificates tracking performance and reflecting meaningful task completion.
+Notably, Ant—the most challenging test case due to its 3D dynamics and large state space—demonstrates that our bounds remain meaningful even for complex, high-dimensional continuous control tasks.
+The bounds capture the qualitative behavior predicted by our theory.